opencelium/opencelium/docs/gettinginvolved/installation.rst

 	 root@shell> systemctl start elasticsearch.service

 .. note::
-        If elasticsearch not running, check if "transport.host: localhost" is set in /etc/elasticsearch/elasticsearch.yml
+        If elasticsearch is not running, check if "transport.host: localhost" is set in /etc/elasticsearch/elasticsearch.yml

 11. Install Kibana (optional)